 - Administrative affiliation with a larger organization.
 While there are exceptions, generally being affiliated with another larger business can mean you don’t meet SBA size standards for these loans.

 - Owners or directors with a criminal past.
-If an owner or member of your board of directors was convicted of a felony in the past seven years or is involved in current legal proceedings, your organization likely won’t qualify for either program.
+If an owner or member of your board of directors was convicted of a financial-related felony in the past five years, your organization likely won’t qualify for either program.

 - Federally illegal activities.
 If your organization participates in activities that are illegal on the federal level, you’re ineligible for these loans — even if it’s legal in your state.